cleverage/ca.jquery.equalized/readme.md

 This property defines how the height of the elements must be equilized.
 It can take on of the following values:

 * `{falsy}`   : Any falsy value will prevent the equalization of the height.
 * `auto`      : The plug-in will automatically compute the height to apply.
 It will use the height of the highest element of the group to equalize.
-* {number>0}: Any number greater than zero is considered as the height (in pixels) to apply to the group of elements to equalize.
+* `{number>0}`: Any number greater than zero is considered as the height (in pixels) to apply to the group of elements to equalize.
-* {selector}: Any string other than `auto` is used as a jQuery selector.
+* `{selector}`: Any string other than `auto` is used as a jQuery selector.
 The height of the first element found with this selector is applied to the whole group of elements to equalize.
 If the selector starts with `>`, it will be used as a filter against the group of elements to determine which element's height will be used to equalise that group.

 The default value for this property is `auto`.